 You love going out to eat and feel pretty confident in your LA restaurant knowledge.
 But there’s always that one person in your life - maybe it’s a roommate, or Eric from accounting - who has somehow managed to eat everywhere.
 You’re terrified to make a dinner plan with them because you don’t want to be ridiculed for choosing a place for plebeians.
 Relax.
 This is LA, and you have plenty of options.
 Here is a list of lesser-known spots both old and new that are exciting but not mainstream.
 Your move, Eric.

 Your co-worker Jeanine loves to talk about all of the pricey tasting menus she’s experienced across the globe, but when you mentioned Dialogue in Santa Monica, her face went blank.
-Despite the fact that it opened in 2017, Dialogue’s hidden location on the 3rd Street Promenade has kept the place somewhat mysterious.
-The tiny, bare-bones space isn’t particularly noteworthy and dinner for two here will set you back about $700.
-But if money’s not an issue tonight (is it ever for Jeanine?), this 21-course meal is surprisingly unpretentious and full of hyper-modern food that’s truly delicious.
+Despite the fact that they opened in 2017, Dialogue’s hidden location on The Third Street Promenade has kept the place somewhat mysterious.
+The tiny, bare-bones space isn’t particularly noteworthy and dinner for two here will set you back about $600.
+But if money’s not an issue tonight (is it ever for Jeanine?), this 20ish-course meal is surprisingly unpretentious and full of hyper-modern food that’s truly delicious.

 This private supper club has been roaming around the Eastside since 2011, and though they’ve officially settled into a permanent residence in Los Feliz, it’s still very difficult to eat here.
 The best strategy to secure a dinner reservation is to stay informed via their mailing list and then proceed to bug them (via email) until space becomes available.
 There are only a few dinners each month, which involve a group of chefs freestyling a meal where seafood is the star of the menu.
-If that set-up sounds like something you can do with your own friends at home for a lot less money, know that at Wolvesmouth you pay what you feel like paying, it’s entirely BYOB, and the six-course, hyper-modern seafood dinner is unlike anything you and your friends could pull off.
+It’s also entirely BYOB, and the six-course, hyper-modern dinner is unlike anything you and your friends have experienced before.

 Otafuku is a family-run Japanese restaurant in Gardena that treats soba noodles like a science.
 The three kinds of soba served here vary in size, texture, and taste, but all are made daily in-house from flour that’s imported from Japan.
 Our favorite is usually the all-white seiro, but whatever you choose will be served cold on a bamboo plate with a tiny dish of garlic soy sauce for side-dipping.
 It’s light, refreshing, and unlike anything we’ve had in LA.